Inclusion of Ts&Cs

 Battle of Forms

-From a Swiss law perspective, under the CISG, the same situation applies as under national law.
+From a Chinese law perspective, under the CISG, the same situation as under national law applies.